Kevin-Samuel/QCAlgorithm/README.md

 The repository has several building blocks: Common, Interface and Algorithm.

 * **Common** - Provides the basic security objects for accessing financial data, securities and math libraries.
+These methods are available all across your algorithm.

-* **Interface** - Interaction interface between the Algorithm and the backtesting platform.
+* **Interface** - Interaction interface pattern between the Algorithm and the QuantConnect LEAN back-testing engine.

 * **Algorithm** - Underlying class handling the logistics of placing orders, event placeholders.

 ## Extensions